 Terrorist Rationalization of Violence

-Albert Bandura (1990) has described four techniques of moral disengagement that a terrorist group can use to insulate itself from the human consequences of its actions.
+Albert Bandura (1990) has described four techniques of moral disengagement or terrorist rationalization of violence that a group can use to insulate itself from the human consequences of its actions.

 A third technique is to minimize or ignore the actual suffering of the victims.
 As